swindonmakers/AccessSystem/README.md

 ref of SM0001 in their payment.

 Transactions are read regularly (nightly) from barclays bank using (https://github.com/russss/barclayscrape)[barclayscrape].
 Any transaction matching SM\d+ is taken to be a payment for that member.
 A new payment row is added - if the member is currently valid, the new row's expiry date is extended from their current expiry date.
 If they are invalid, the new row expires ($amount_paid / $amount_due) months from the current date.
 (This has to be a whole number, else the entire payment is rejected).

+Payments may cover more than one month at a time.
+Monthly dues are calculated  starting with the standard rate (£25) and adjusting for circumstances -  if the member is a member of another hackspace the value is reduced to £5, if the member has more than one child registered, £5 is added per child, for members with concessions the value is then divided by 2.

+The value paid is then divided by this calculated amount, and that number of months is added to the member's expiry date.

+As of April 2018 - members may also specify the preference to pay more than their calculated amount, if the stored amount for this field is more than the calculated amount (described above), then the stored amount is used instead.

 To allow for bank oddities and other mishaps, an overlap of 14 days is allowed between payments.